-If large numbers of your fish become belly sliders, you may want to look at the types of food they are getting and the condition of the tank water.
-BBS, or baby brine shrimp is often associated with swim bladder disorders in fry, though some breeders claim that feeding baby brine shrimp has no negative effects at all.
+If large numbers of your fish become belly-sliders, you may want to look at the types of food they are getting and the condition of the tank water.
+Feeding BBS or baby brine shrimp is often associated with swim bladder disorders in fry, though some breeders claim that feeding baby brine shrimp has no negative effects at all.

-- Consider egg yolk: You may even find that you get better results with egg yolk rather than BBS or micro worms, although breeders who only use egg yolk often find that their fish grow more slowly and have a lower survival rate than those fed on live foods.
+- Consider egg yolk: You may even find that you get better results with egg yolk rather than BBS or micro-worms, although breeders who only use egg yolk often find that their fish grow more slowly and have a lower survival rate than those fed on live foods.

 When Culling Is Kinder

 If you have belly-sliders, give them a few weeks of good, clean water and good food.
 If there is no improvement and your fish are confirmed belly-sliding babies, there is very little you can do.
 Some recover partially to have some swimming ability, but unless you have room in your tanks for several fish, without proper locomotive skills, it is kinder to cull them.
 As they grow, swimming may become increasingly difficult, so culling is the best and kindest option you have.

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.